-FORM 10-Q/A
+FORM 10-Q

+(Mark One)

-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 |X|For the quarterly period ended June 30, 2022 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 001-35384 DATA STORAGE CORPORATION (Exact name of registrant as specified in its charter) Nevada 98-0530147 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 48 South Service Road Melville, NY 11747 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (212) 564-4922 Securities registered pursuant to Section 12(b) of the Act: None Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock, par value \$0.001 per share The Nasdaq Capital Market Warrants to purchase shares of Common Stock, par value DTSTW \$0.001 per share The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No□ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company filer.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2022

+TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-35384

+DATA STORAGE CORPORATION

+(Exact name of registrant as specified in its charter)

+Nevada 98-0530147 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 48 South Service Road Melville, NY 11747 (Address of principal executive offices) (Zip Code) Registrant's telephone nur mber, including area code: (212) 564- 4922 Securities registered pursuant to Section 12(b) of the Act: None Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share DTST The Nasdaq Capital Market Warrants to purchase shares of Common Stock, par value \$0.001 per share DTSTW The Nasdaq Capital Market ndicate by check mark whether the registrant (1) has filed all reports required to nonths (or for such shorter period that the registrant was required to file such re Yes ⊠ No ndicate by check mark whether the registrant has submitted electronically e wary Interactive Data File required to be submitted pursuant to Pule 405 of Pagulation S

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes ⊠ No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company filer.
 See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer □ Accelerated Filer Non-Accelerated Filer ⊠ Smaller Reporting Company ⊠ Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large Accelerated Filer □ Non-Accelerated Filer ⊠ Accelerated Filer □ Smaller Reporting Company ⊠ Emerging Growth Company □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+$\mathrm{Yes} \ \square \ \mathrm{No} \ \boxtimes$

-Yes □ No ☒ The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of August 10, 2022, was6,822,127.
+The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of November 14, 2022, was 6,822,127.

-EXPLANATORY NOTE

-ended June 30, 2022 related to errors identified with contractual obligation from certain consideration received from a vendor for equipment.

-Pursuant to Rule 12b-15 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), this Amendment also contains new certifications by our principal executive officer and principal financial officer as exhibits (in Exhibits 31.1, 31.2, 32.1 and 32.2).

-Background of Restatement

-As reported in the Company's Current Report on Form 8-K filed with the SEC on November 14, 2022, in connection with the preparation of the Company's financial statements for the quarterly period ended September 30, 2022, the Company's management identified an error in our accounting for certain consideration received from a vendor and determined that the Company failed to recognize the deferral of the credit to future periods in connection with the vendor contract, which requires an adjustment to the Company's financial statements as of and for the quarterly period ended June 30, 2022.

-On November 11, 2022, the audit committee of the Company's board of directors (the "Audit Committee"), concluded, after discussion with the Company's management, that the Company's financial statements as of and for the quarterly period ended June 30, 2022 included in its Quarterly Report on Form 10-Q filed with the SEC on August 12, 2022 ("2022Q2 10-Q") should no longer be relied upon and should be restated as a result of such error.
-This Amendment includes the restatement of the unaudited quarterly financial statements as of June 30, 2022 and for the three and six months ended June 30, 2022 (the "Restated Periods").

-The financial information that had been previously filed or otherwise reported related to the Restated Periods are superseded by the information in this Amendment, and the financial statements and related financial information contained in the Original Filing should no longer be relied upon.

-Internal Control Considerations

-In connection with the restatement, the Company identified a material weakness in the Company's internal control over financial reporting related to accuracy and completeness of accounting for deferrals of consideration received by a vendor, in accordance with the contract.
-As such, the Company's management has concluded that the Company's disclosure controls and procedures were not effective.
-The Company's remediation plan with respect to such material weakness is described in more detail in Part I, Item 4 of this report.

-Items Impacted by This Amendment

-For the convenience of the reader, this Amendment sets forth the Original Filing in its entirety, as amended to reflect the restatement.
-No attempt has been made in this Amendment to update other disclosures presented in the Original Filing, except as required to reflect the effects of the restatement.
-The following items have been amended as a result of the restatement:

-Part I, Item 1 - Financial Statements

-Part I, Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations

-Part I, Item 4 - Controls and Procedures

-Part II, Item 1 - Legal Proceedings

-Part II, Item 1A - Risk Factors

-Part II, Item 6 - Exhibits

-Except as described above, no other information included in the Original Filing is being amended or updated by this Amendment and, other than as described herein, this Amendment does not purport to reflect any information or events subsequent to the Original Filing.
-This Amendment continues to describe the conditions as of the date of the Original Filing and, except as expressly contained herein, we have not updated, modified or supplemented the disclosures contained in the Original Filing.
-Accordingly, this Amendment should be read in conjunction with the Original Filing and with our filings with the SEC subsequent to the Original Filing.